PhenomenalAjay/CHAT-BOT/README.md

-## Gemini AI Using in Telegram Bot with the help of Node.js
+## AI CHAT like chatgpt using Gemini AI API and made response in Telegram Bot with the help of Node.js
 A Node.js Telegram bot powered by Google's Gemini AI for intelligent conversations.
 Note : This chatbot is only used for conversation not accessing Realtime data or request.